crookse/dotfiles/README.md

 ## Overview

-This repo contains dotfiles (e.g., `.somefile`) for a development environment setup.
-It includes the following:
+This repo contains tools and steps to creating a development environment using iTerm2, Vim, and tmux.

-* MacVim configurations (these configurations also work for Vim)
-* tmux configurations
-* iTerm2 configurations

-I use MacVim to easily solve the clipboard issues in tmux and split screen resizing issues in Vim.

-These instructions assume you are using macOS.

 ## Installation